 IVF genetic testing is performed for two different reasons.
 The first is to prevent the implantation of embryos with genetic abnormalities that often cause a failed implantation or miscarriage.
 Secondly, the tests identify embryos with genetic defects that can lead to a child having a genetic disorder causing death or inheritable diseases, such as muscular dystrophy.

 The three types of PGT replace the previous testing that included preimplantation genetic screening (PGS) and preimplantation genetic diagnosis (PGD).
-The new tests are however performed in the same manner.
+However, the new tests are performed in the same manner.

 PGT-A

-PGT-A analyzes the embryo to determine its number of chromosomes.
-Normal people have 46 chromosomes.
-They inherit 23 from each parent.
-An embryo that’s missing a chromosome or has an extra one is called aneuploidy.
+PGT-A testing in Thailand analyzes the embryo to determine its chromosome number.
+Normal people have 46 chromosomes, 23 of which they inherit from each parent.
+An embryo missing a chromosome or having an extra one is called aneuploidy.
 A missing chromosome is called monosomy, and trisomy denotes an extra chromosome.

 Various types of trisomy can result in live births, including Down’s syndrome (trisomy 21), Patau syndrome (trisomy 13), and Edwards syndrome (trisomy 18).
-A child can only live with one type of monosomy, and this is called Turner syndrome.
+However, a child can only live with one type of monosomy, which is called Turner syndrome.

 PGT-M